moorepants/learn-multibody-dynamics/lagrange.rst

 ===============================

 When using Kane's method, constraints are handled by dividing the generalized speeds into two sets: the dependent and independent generalized speeds.
-Then, the dependent generalized speeds are eliminated by solving the (time derivative of the) constraint equation.
+Depending on the type of constraints, the dependent generalized speeds are eliminated by solving the constraint equation (for non-holonomic constraints) or the time derivative of the constraint equation (holonomic constraints).
+Kane's method only gives rise to :math:`p = n - m` dynamical equations, one for each independent generalized speed.

-In the Lagrange method, the generalized speeds should always match the generalized coordinates.
+The Lagrange method gives rise to :math:`n` dynamical equations, one for each generalized coordinate.
-Therefore, to handle constraints, the generalized coordinates should be likewise eliminated.
-This is not possible for non-holonomic constraint (by definition), and requires to solve often difficult non-linear equations when considering holonomic constraints.
-This method of elimination is therefore not useful within the Lagrange method.
+To eliminate the constraints, and end up with the right number of equations (:math:`n - m`, one for each degree of freedom), both the generalized speeds and the generalized coordinates should be solved using the constraint equation.
+For non-holonomic constraints, this elimination is not possible (by the definition of non-holonomic), and for holonomic constraints this elimination requires solving often difficult non-linear equations for the generalized coordinates.
+The method of elimination is therefore not useful within the Lagrange method.

 Instead, constraints are handled using a generalized version of the approach in